Our Purpose, Values & Long-Term Vision

 SEND the Right Message is registered with the Charity Commission and the Fundraising Regulator.
 We are also registered with the Information Commissioner’s Office (ICO), Disability Rights UK, and are a Disability Confident employer, committed to inclusive and equitable practice.

-Additionally, we are participating in Cranfield Trust’s Journey to Excellence (J2E) programme — a tailored assessment framework helping charities strengthen leadership, governance, and overall management.
-Completion of this journey will award us the Journey to Excellence Recognition Badge, demonstrating our dedication to continuous improvement and high standards in charity practice.
+We are also participating in the Cranfield Trust Journey to Excellence (J2E) programme .
+A structured assessment framework designed to strengthen leadership, governance and organisational effectiveness.
+On completion, STRM will be awarded the Journey to Excellence Recognition Badge, demonstrating our commitment to continuous improvement and high standards in charity practice.